laminas/laminas-servicemanager/docs/book/v4/migration/v3-to-v4.md

 # Migration from Version 3 to 4

+INFO: **Work in progress**
+We are currently working on the migration guide.
+We will update this page as soon as possible!

 The ServiceManager 4 introduce new interfaces and updated the factory class structure.

 We have [Rector Rules](https://github.com/laminas/laminas-servicemanager-migration) migrations that cover the following changes: